ika-rwth-aachen/ros2_unbag/README.md

 # you can also import other packages here - e.g., numpy, cv2, etc.

 @Processor("sensor_msgs/msg/CompressedImage", ["recolor"])
-def recolor_compressed_image(msg, color_map):                       # define the processor function
-    # the name of the function does not matter
+def recolor_compressed_image(msg, color_map):                       # define the processor function, the name of the function does not matter
-    # the first parameter must be the message to process
-    # any other parameters can be set by the user during runtime
+    """
-    """Recolor a compressed image using a cv2 color map
+    Recolor a compressed image using a cv2 color map

+    Args:
+        msg: Message instance.
+        Optional arguments can be passed as keyword arguments:
+        color_map: Integer or string convertible to integer specifying cv2 colormap.

+    Returns:
+        Message instance of the same type as the input message, with the image data recolored.

+    Raises:
+        ValueError: If color_map is not an integer.
+        RuntimeError: If image encoding fails.
     """
     try:
         color_map = int(color_map)